t16ing/env2/README.md

     `install/01-base/install-oom-workaround.sh` is the script to help this.
     This script changes OOM strategy; kernel simply kills the task triggered OOM. (vm.oom_kill_allocating_task=1)

-4. The nerd font is incorrect in vim nerdtree.

-    This happens sometimes while new Fonts are just installed.
-    `install/03-customization/install-fonts-fixnerd.sh` is the scipt to help this.

-5. While zsh session starts, there is always warning for `console output produced during zsh initialization follows`.

-    The zsh plugin `ssh-agent` used to ask password before prompt ready.
-    However, it is not compatible while zsh instant prompt feature is enabled.
-    `install/05-optional/install-zsh-askpass.sh` is the scipt to help this.
-    It installs a GUI for ssh password input.

 ## How to Uninstall `env2`

 This is a snippet to clean up `env2`: